Video: Reptiles - Cartoon Fun Facts

 One of the smallest dwarf geckos is the „Jaragua Sphaero“, which does not get longer than 1.6 cm.

 3. There are Crocodiles that Can Climb Trees

 They are able to climb as high as 5 m and there are photos that prove that.
 Scientists have already collected snapshots from the following crocodiles: American crocodile, saltwater crocodile, Nile crocodile, New Guinea crocodile, Philippine crocodile, Siamese crocodile and even American alligator.
-Probably there are even more species that are able to climb.
+There are probably even more species that are able to climb.

 2. The Tongue of a Chameleon is Longer than its Body

 The tongue is about 1.5 times as long.
-For comparsion: If a 6 ft (1.8 m) tall human had a tongue that is 1.5 times longer than his body, then his tongue would be 8.8 ft (2.7 m) long.
+For comparison: If a 6 feet (1.8 meters) tall human had a tongue that is 1.5 times longer than his body, then his tongue would be 8.8 feet (2.7 meters) long.